apify/apify-docs/content/docs/actors/running.md

 ## Resource limits

 Actors run inside a Docker container whose resources are limited.
 When invoking the actor, the caller has to specify the amount of memory allocated for the actor.
+The amount of memory can be set to a power of 2 with a minimum of 128 MB, i.e., 256 MB, 512 MB, 1024 MB, 2048 MB, ..., 32768 MB.

 Additionally, each user has a certain total limit of memory for running actors.
 The sum of memory allocated for all running actors and builds needs to fit into this limit, otherwise the user cannot start a new actor.
 For more details, see [Limits]({{@link actors/limits.md}}).

 The share of CPU is computed automatically from the memory as follows: for each 4096 MB of memory, the actor gets 1 full CPU core.
 For other amounts of memory the number of CPU cores is computed fractionally.
 For example, an actor with 1024 MB of memory will have a 1/4 share of a CPU core.